31 Best Event Management Software in 2026

 8. RingCentral Events (Previously Hopin)

 RingCentral Events is built on the foundation of Hopin, one of the earliest dedicated virtual event platforms, which gives it a mature networking setup with virtual stages, expo booths, and breakout rooms.
 The platform allows for scalability with the capacity to manage 10,000 attendees.
-However, users have reported that some modules like the speaker backend glitch before and during the event disrupting user experience.
+However, users have reported that some modules, like the speaker backend, glitch before and during the event, disrupting the user experience.

 Key Features